aGrUM 3.1.1

 template<typename Val, typename Priority, typename Cmp>

-INLINE bool gum::MultiPriorityQueue< Val, Priority, Cmp >::contains ( const Val & val) const
+bool gum::MultiPriorityQueue< Val, Priority, Cmp >::contains ( const Val & val) const

 Indicates whether the priority queue contains a given value.